jsonmaur/phoenix-turnstile/README.md

 You don't need to add a site key or secret key for dev/test environments.
 This library will use the Turnstile test keys by default.

-## With Live View
+## Getting Started

-To use CAPTCHAs in a Live View app, start out by adding the script component in your root layout:
+To use CAPTCHAs in a LiveView app, start out by adding the script component in your root layout:

 ```heex
 <head>